-Brett Hull is in his 22nd season as head coach of the Hamilton College men's cross country and track & field programs.
+Brett Hull is in his 23rd season as head coach of the Hamilton College men's cross country and track & field programs.
 Hull guided Peter Kosgei '11 to eight NCAA individual titles and eight All-America awards in track & field from 2007 to 2009.
-In 2009, Kosgei defended his 2008 victory in the mile at the NCAA indoor meet, and repeated his wins in the steeplechase and 5,000-meter run at the outdoor championships.
-He also won the steeplechase in 2007 and the indoor 800 meters in 2008.
-Kosgei was selected the Division III men's outdoor track athlete of the year by the U.S. Track and Field and Cross Country Coaches Association in 2008 and 2009.
-TiDelco Ductan '09 qualified for the 2009 NCAA Indoor Championships in the triple jump.
+In 2009, Kosgei defended his 2008 victory in the mile at the NCAA indoor championships and repeated his wins in the steeplechase and 5,000-meter run at the outdoor meet.

 Hull received bachelor's and master's degrees from Frostburg State University in Maryland.
 He resides in New Hartford with his wife Ellen, who is Hamilton's head women's cross country and track & field coach.
 They have two daughters -- Emily and Juliet.

-John Ostler is in his second season as an assistant coach for the Hamilton College cross country and track & field teams.
-Ostler coaches the hurdlers for the outdoor track and field teams.
+John Ostler is in his third season on the Hamilton College cross country and track & field coaching staffs.
+Ostler works with the hurdlers for the indoor and outdoor track & field teams.

-Since Tine joined the coaching staff in 2002, school indoor and outdoor pole vault records, and an indoor triple jump mark have fallen on the men's side.
-All indoor and outdoor pole vault, long jump and triple jump school records on the women's side have been broken since 2007.
+Since Tine joined the coaching staff in 2002, school indoor and outdoor pole vault records and an indoor triple jump mark have fallen on the men's side.
+All indoor and outdoor pole vault, long jump and triple jump records on the women's side have been broken since 2007.

 Tine has more than 20 years of collegiate and high school coaching experience.
 He is an accredited USA Track and Field Level I coach and serves as the New York State coach for the USATF Olympic Pole Vault Development Committee.